JESUS YOUTH PILGRIM: DELNA

-When the 1st WYD formation meeting was announced Nov 2017.
-I was excited and at the same time scared if I could attend these formations as they would be held on Fridays which is my working day.
+When the 1st WYD formation meeting was announced for the month of November 2017, I was excited and at the same time scared if I could attend these formations,as they would be held on Fridays which is my working day.
 I approached my boss and spoke to him about WYD and the formation meetings, which would be held once every month.
 He just looked at me and said ‘No problem, you can go’.
-So Basically, my journey to encounter Jesus’s love started on that day.
+So basically, my journey to encounter Jesus’s love started on that day.

 I had to meet a Neurosurgeon as the only course of action is brain surgery.
 He also said that it would be better to get operated as soon as possible however in the meanwhile, he gave me precautionary meds which make me very drowsy.

-Looking at my health state my boss and my colleagues were worried about me travelling to an unknown place without my husband.
-Frankly speaking I was scared and I felt that I was not in the state of travelling and so told him that I did not want to go but then my husband questioned me back saying were you not the one who was excited to go for the WYD.
+Looking at the state of my health, my boss and my colleagues were worried about me travelling to an unknown place without my husband.
+Frankly speaking, I was scared and I felt that I was not in the right state to travel, and so told him that I did not want to go.
+But then my husband questioned me back saying “were you not the one who was excited to go for the WYD?”
 He also reminded me of the theme of WYD 2019, which was “let your will be done”.

-The week before we were supposed to travel, the pain started increasing day by day to the point I could not even sleep.
-Every alternate day I use to cry.
-Monday the 14th of Jan 2019, I had not packed my bags and I was at work till 9:30pm.
+The week before we were supposed to travel, the pain started increasing day by day up to the point that I could not even sleep.
+Every alternate day I used to cry.
+On the 14th of January, I had not packed my bags and I was at work till 9:30pm.
 I reached home and started packing.
 While I was packing at 11:30pm my husband got a call saying that we were not travelling tomorrow.
 As soon as my husband said that to me I took a deep breath and told him ‘ I want to sleep because I am done for the day’.

-Next day I got up at 11:30am had really good night sleep and was happy about the fact that I was not travelling.
+Next day I got up the next day at 11:30am after having a really good night sleep.
+I was happy about the fact that I was not travelling.
 For good one and half day that I got to spend at home I took good rest and jotted done all petitions received from family, friends and colleague, and finished my packing.

 When we reached Panama City, they registration team requested that I meet the on-site doctor for some formalities.
 On seeing my MRI report the doctor made me sign a health waiver and he advised me not to attend all the main Pope events due to the extreme heat, walking and lack of shade.